 I have been wanting to share our story for a while now, but I was thrown into the Autism world like I was hit by a truck.
 I will never forget the appointment on that November morning in 2013 where I was officially told Jayden had Autism Spectrum Disorder and there was really no telling what his future would be.
 I thought I was prepared but my five-month pregnant self was in utter shock and I am so thankful my mom had come to the appointment with me since my husband was away fulfilling his duty to the US Navy.

-I wish I knew then all the things I know now and if Jayden's Journey helps one family then sharing our story and our struggles will be worth it.
-Jayden was evaluated and diagnosed by a renowned Developmental Pediatrician.
+I wish I knew then all the things I know now.
+If Jayden's Journey helps one family then sharing our story and our struggles will be worth it.
+Jayden was evaluated and diagnosed by an experienced Developmental Pediatrician.
 He was very kind and took his time and afterward was very understanding of how emotional hearing the diagnosis was.
 However, I left that Naval Hospital with his diagnosis, a pit in my stomach and a list of things to do now.
 I am not kidding I still have that list.

-Be sure to follow our journey on our YouTube Channel
+Be sure to follow our journey on our Facebook, Instagram, and YouTube.